Parthasarathi Mukherjee

-Parthasarathi Mukherjee is an Indian banker and the former MD & CEO of Lakshmi Vilas Bank, headquartered in Chennai, India.
-He took on this position in December 2015 and resigned as of September 2019.
-Overall, he has over 30 years of experience in the Indian Banking Industry.
+Parthasarathi Mukherjee is an Indian banker and the former MD & CEO of Lakshmi Vilas Bank.

 Early life

-Born to an army officer and a housewife in Jalandhar, Punjab, he grew up in Kolkata, West Bengal where he completed his schooling from La Martiniere and went on to receive his bachelor's degree in Chemistry from the Presidency College, University of Calcutta in 1979.
-After graduating, he cleared the Combined Defence Services exam as he wanted to follow in the footsteps of his father.
-But he could not make it due to personal reasons and while preparing for the IAS, an opportunity from the State Bank of India presented itself and there was no looking back from that.
+Born to an army officer and a housewife in Jalandhar, Punjab, he grew up in Kolkata, West Bengal where he completed his schooling from La Martiniere and went on to receive his bachelor's degree in chemistry from the Presidency College, University of Calcutta in 1979.